Lee Sush-der

-Lee Sush-der (李述德 (Li Shùdé); born 29 November 1951) is a Taiwanese politician.
+Lee Sush-der (李述德 (Li Shùdé); born 29 November 1951) is a Taiwanese financier.
 He is currently the president of the Taiwan Stock Exchange.
 He was the Minister of Finance from 2008 to 2012.
 Lee has also served in the Taipei and Kaohsiung city governments.

 Education

-Lee obtained his master's degree in business administration from Minnesota State University, Mankato.
+After graduating from National Changhua Commercial Vocational High School, Lee studied business at Tamkang University and graduated with a Bachelor of Arts (B.A.) specializing in insurance.
+He then earned a Master of Business Administration (M.B.A.) from Minnesota State University, Mankato, in the United States.